fabd/kanji-koohii/doc/Installation.md

 # About the project <a name="about"></a>

-Please note Kanji Koohii started 12+ years ago!
-The project is based on Symfony 1.4-ish (with some tweaks here and there).
+Please note Kanji Koohii first came online in the summer of 2005!
+The code base is still largely based on Symfony 1.4 (with some tweaks here and there).

 **Docker Setup**: we use two simple containers: `web` for Php 7.0 & Apache, `db` for MysQL 5.6.
 For convenience, both containers maintain bash history and custom aliases through a Docker volume (see `docker-compose.yml`).

-**The legacy build** compiles object-oriented Javascript, along with YUI2 library.
-See `src/batch/build.sh`.
+**The Webpack build**: newer developments can benefit from Webpack 4, babel, Vue, and modern Javascript.

+- Currently Vue components are located in `src/lib/front/vue/`.
+- Use `npm run dev` or `npm run watch`, refresh the page after making a change
+- Legacy stylesheets were converted to SCSS file extension, and included in the Webpack bundles (root/study/review/etc).
+- Legacy stylesheets are located in `web/koohii/*.build.scss`

+**The legacy build**: long before the upgrade to Webpack 4, the scripts & stylesheets were built with a custom tool called Juicer.
+The legacy Javascript bundles were based on YUI2 framework.
+As it's very time consuming to refactor, there are still old scripts in use.

+- The legacy scripts are in `web/revtk/` folder, with a `*.juicy.js` naming pattern.
-- The legacy JS files (`web/revtk/*.juicy.js`) have a "hot reload" through a mod_rewrite rule in the .htaccess file.
+- "Juicy" JS files have a "hot reload" through a mod_rewrite rule in the .htaccess file.
 - Make sure to 'Disable cache' in your Chrome Console.
-- The legacy stylesheets have been refactored to SCSS.
-Use `npm run sass-watch` in the web container when editing *.build.scss files.
-- The build.sh script is only required for deployment (bundling & minifying).
+- The `src/batch/build.sh` script is only required for test/staging/prod.

-**The Vue build** was introduced in recent years.
-It uses Webpack, Babel & VueJS.
-Hence, new developments can use modern Javascript.
-Newer css/js (single file components), are located in `src/lib/front/vue/`.

-- The Vue build does *not* feature hot reload: use `npm run dev` after editing Vue files (located at `lib/front/vue/`)
-- Note that the Vue build extracts CSS, those css 'bundles' (one matching each Vue bundle), are imported by the .build.scss files.

 ## The Symfony 1 Project Structure